Joanna Senyszyn: Political career

 Later, she joined SLD and was a successful candidate in the 2001 parliamentary election from the Democratic Left Alliance-Labor Union (SLD-UP) list, becoming a member of the Sejm.
 She was also a candidate in the European Parliament election in 2004, but did not win a seat.
 In 2005, she won another Sejm term in the election (getting 11925 votes in district 26 Gdynia) and became a vice-president of her party.

-From 2009 to 2014 she was a member of the European Parliament.
+In 2009, Senyszyn was elected member of the European Parliament for Lesser Poland and Świętokrzyskie as a SLD-UP coalition candidate.
+She sat in EP from 14 July 2009 until 30 June 2014 with the Progressive Alliance of Socialists and Democrats.

+In the 2019 elections, she ran again from the SLD list to the Sejm in the Gdynia district, obtaining 36,405 votes and winning the mandate of a member of parliament.
+In December 2021, she left the Left parliamentary club, co-founding the Parliamentary Circle of the Polish Socialist Party.
+She also left the New Left, founded on the basis of the Democratic Left Alliance, to join the PPS, and became vice-chair of the PPS Supreme Council.
+She was dismissed from this position in March 2023.
+In 2022, she co-founded the Democratic Left Association.
+In January 2023, she became chairwoman of the PPS Committee, which was transformed into the Democratic Left Parliamentary Circle the following month.
+In August 2023, she resigned from the PPS.

+She announced her intention to run for the Senate in one of Warsaw's districts in the 2023 elections; however, she was not registered due to an insufficient number of signatures in support of her candidacy.

+Senyszyn contested the 2025 Polish presidential election, earning 1.1% of the vote.
+Afterwards, she announced the formation of the New Wave party.

 Media

 Senyszyn's public appearances, both in the Sejm and on other occasions, are often marked by the use of provocative language and satire.
 She is credited with coining the term kaczyzm to describe her political opponents of the Law and Justice government.

 She raised some controversy (and gained media attention) when she paraphrased the words of Pope John Paul II during the Parada Równości (Equality Parade), a demonstration promoting LGBT rights in Poland coupled with a gay pride parade.

 Senyszyn frequently criticizes the Roman Catholic Church in Poland.
 On her internet blog, she called it "impudent, spiritless, rich, unpunished and brazen".
 In response, bishop Tadeusz Pieronek said that she should be pasturing cattle instead.